 The main benefit of being dual boiler is that you can pull shots and steam milk at the same time.

-You can do this with heat exchanger machines too, but dual boiler machines tend to have better potential when it comes to shot temperature precision, stability and control vs heat exchanger machines, though as I said earlier, newer heat exchanger machines are providing better features in these areas than was previously the case.
+You can do this with heat exchanger machines too, however dual boiler machines tend to have better potential when it comes to shot temperature precision, stability and control vs heat exchanger machines, even though as I said earlier, newer heat exchanger machines are providing better features in these areas than was previously the case.

 Check Price - Amazon UK